Start by recognizing AI’s multiple benefits and implications and end by making a plan for its application.

 Artificial Intelligence (AI) is like electricity must have been 140 years ago.
 We may not yet be able to properly imagine how it will affect our lives, but organizations need to start thinking about how AI can be applied to and improve everyday practice.

-AI innovative solutions, such as the use of machine learning, deep learning, computational argumentation, diagnostic image analysis, reinforcement learning, natural language processing, robotics and data analytics, can help companies solve specific problems, drive efficiency and improve performance and decision-making.
+AI innovative solutions, such as the use of machine learning, deep learning, computational argumentation, diagnostic image analysis, reinforcement learning, natural language processing, robotics and data analytics, can help you and your company solve specific problems, drive efficiency and improve performance and decision-making.

-The program provides a wide range of cases and examples of current artificial intelligence applications in various organizations.
-It outlines the state of the art in current AI research, and provides practical tools for integrating AI into your own organization.
+This two-course program provides a wide range of cases and examples of current AI applications in various organizations.
+It presents ideas and case studies for actual situations based on state-of-the-art AI research, and provides practical tools for integrating AI into your own organization.

 This program has been developed by Delft University of Technology and the Innovation Center for Artificial Intelligence Academy (ICAI) in the Netherlands.
 ICAI is a national initiative involving industry, universities and government in the area of AI research and applications.
 Case studies presented include contributions from top Dutch universities, public institutions and AI experts from companies such as ING, Ahold Delhaize, Elsevier, KPN and Thirona.